tbaltrushaitis/tower-strike/README.md

 #### List of available reporters ####
 Reporter for tests could be changed in file `test/mocha.opts` by changing the value of `--reporter` parameter.
 Here is the list of possible values for it:
+ - base
- - spec
+ - doc
  - dot
+ - html
- - nyan
+ - json-stream
- - tap
+ - json
  - landing
  - list
+ - markdown
+ - min
+ - nyan
  - progress
- - json
- - min
- - doc
+ - spec
- - markdown
+ - tap
- - html
+ - xunit

 ### Standard execution ###